-Pursuant to a Management Services Agreement dated June 3, 2013, Resverlogix performs financial and administrative services pertaining to us as are required.
+Pursuant to a Management Services Agreement dated June 3, 2013, Resverlogix performs financial and administrative services pertaining to us as required.
 We pay Resverlogix a management fee based on the cost of its personnel and the proportionate time worked on behalf of us.
-Resverlogix will also be reimbursed for general and administrative costs.
+Resverlogix is also reimbursed for general and administrative costs.

-A description of related party transactions (specifically compensation expenses paid to key management personnel, including directors, whom are considered related parties under IFRS) can be found under "Related Party Transactions" in the MD&A for the year ended April 30, 2017.
-As at July 31, 2017, transactions with related parties have not changed significantly from these descriptions.
+A description of related party transactions (specifically compensation expenses paid to key management personnel, including directors, whom are considered related parties under IFRS) can be found under "Related Party Transactions" in the MD&A for the year ended April 30, 2018.
+As at October 31, 2018, transactions with related parties have not changed significantly from these descriptions.